Subscribe To This Site

 Vegetables: Lettuce… Broccoli… Carrots… Potatoes… Peas… Corn… Onions… Beans… Spinach… Squash…

-and there are less healthy (some would say un-healthy) choices, such as
+There are also less healthy (some would say unhealthy) choices, such as:

 French fries… Doughnuts… Chips… Pies… Cakes… Cookies… Products made from all white flour.